stelijahsoftware/marelias-notepad/README.md

 X - Darker scrollbars + wider

 ### TODO:
+[H] - open with dialog for odt, doc, docx, odtf and pdf (see implementation in original app).
+Open files not ending in .txt/md in respective apps (feature already exists in original app, transfer it) - SEE THE DIALOG it shows you when you try to open an odt file.
+[h] - green & red bg + [r
-[H] - Put top bar on bottom for easier access to save button & rename..etc [H] - open with dialog for odt, doc, docx, odtf and pdf [H] - Publish to gplay [WIP]
+[H] - Put top bar on bottom for easier access to save button & rename..etc [H] - Publish to gplay [WIP]
 [H] - Make selecting text and scrolling up faster (selecting text from middle of screen until top) [M] - Show total notes count (+ on folders?)